Mercer County Residents: Make Your Dreams a Reality at MCCC!

 This grant is only good for credit classes.
 If you would like to find out more about MCCC’s non-credit classes, please visit the MCCC Continuing Education website.

-To remain eligible for State financial aid, including CCOG, students must meet the minimum standards for academic performance and progress as defined by the college or university in the institution’s catalog.
+To be eligible for state financial aid, including CCOG, students must meet the minimum standards for academic performance and progress.
+MCCC reviews SAP at the end of each academic term for which a student is enrolled.

 Students who fail to meet institutional standards for academic performance and progress are not eligible to receive State financial aid through the programs administered by HESAA until such time as the institution is able to certify they are in good academic standing and are making satisfactory academic progress.